DocOtak/sbedp/README.md

 And the sea bird data processing program should pop up...

 For more automated interaction, volume mounts and files need to be bound to the running image.

-## How was sbe_wine.tar.gz made?
-It did not seem to be possible to install the seabird data processing software non interactively, a window needed to pop up and have some interaction (the next button mostly).
-To do this, the base image (see the "from" line in the Dockerfile) was run manually using the above run steps.
-Hangover and wine were manually installed (from the deb dir), then the seabird processing software was manually installed.
-The .wine directory that is made during this process is portable and can be moved from one system to another.
-The .wine directory was tared and compressed then moved out of this manually made container using volume bind mounts.